xrazis/haris.razis.com/content/posts/my-struggles-with-selfhosting.md

 be [free as in weekend](https://freeasinweekend.org/), and that you should also donate to OS projects regularly.
 But because I wanted to avoid [serverless horrors](https://serverlesshorrors.com/) and vendor lock in.
 I stumbled upon [Coolify](https://coolify.io).
 It has two dedicated developers on the project, a great community, and is a stellar product!
-I could not be happier.

 As for the email, I did not want to choose a provider like Google.
 Nor did I want a freemium offering like Zoho.
 I wanted something private and encrypted.
 I rounded it down to [Tuta](https://tuta.com/).
-Although not as mature as Proton (another popular encrypted email), I liked it more.
+Although not as mature as Proton —for the time being— I liked it more.

 I am not hallucinating that a private and encrypted email provider will suddenly protect my emails from big tech and surveillance capitalism.
 I already know that [Google has most of my mail because it has all of yours](https://mako.cc/copyrighteous/google-has-most-of-my-email-because-it-has-all-of-yours).
 I really did not want to give my money to big tech, so instead I picked a smaller company with a vision for a better web.
-Let's hope they stay true to their mission.
+Let's hope they stay true to their mission 🤞.

 # Setting up Coolify

-//TODO How does coolify work

-Everything inside Coolify runs as a Docker container, even the panel itself and all the necessary components.
-The cool thing with coolify is that you are not locked in an ecosystem (e.x.
-Vercel).
+Everything inside Coolify runs as a Docker container, even the panel itself and the necessary components like traefik.
+You have four options when choosing a build pack for your services:

-//TODO How straightforward is bootstrapping

-### WordPress migrating

-I do not like WordPress.
-I actually despise it.
-Unfortunately, I have inherited two WP websites.
-I exported the contents with a plugin and reimported everything on the new instance.

-Coolify has a WP service that you can quickly deploy within a few minutes.
-It also provides backups for the database to S3 compatible storage (more on that later).
+- Nixpacks
+- Static
+- Dockerfile
+- Docker Compose

+I really liked nixpacks as it needed little to no configuration to get most of the services running.
+On top of that, a lot of default services are available with a one-click deployment (WordPress/Gitlab/Ghost/etc).

+Spinning up an instance of coolify is straightforward.
+Running their quick installation script on an Ubuntu server bootstrapped Coolify within a few minutes.
+Hurry up and access the panel from `<server-ip>:8000` before someone else creates a root account.

+After creating a root account, you probably want to set an instance domain.

+1. Go to settings and set _Instance's Domain_.
+For example `coolify.your-beautiful-domain.com`.
+2. Add an A record to your DNS records.
+The same as you used for your instance's domain.
+3. Add a firewall and only allow ssh:22, http:80, and https:443.

 ### Mailgun